 Virginia McCraw Gaskins Scholarship.
 One scholarship is offered each year from funds provided in memory of Virginia McCraw Gaskins.
 Preference is given to students who are pursuing a course of study leading to a degree in nursing.
-Apply to the Office of Financial Aid by completing a VSU General Scholarship Application.
+Complete a VSU General Scholarship Application.

 Kiwanis Club of Valdosta Scholarship.
 One nursing scholarship is sponsored annually by the Kiwanis Club of Valdosta.
 This scholarship is renewable, and recipients are recommended by the College of Nursing.
-Apply to the Office of Financial Aid by completing a VSU General Scholarship Application.
+Complete a VSU General Scholarship Application.

 Thomas H. Moseley, M.D., Nursing Scholarship.
-A scholarship is provided in memory of Dr. Thomas H. Moseley, Sr. It is awarded to a senior nursing student, with consideration given to academics and financial need (must have FAFSA application on file with the Office of Financial Aid).
-Apply to the Office of Financial Aid by completing a VSU General Scholarship Application.
+A scholarship is provided in memory of Dr. Thomas H. Moseley, Sr. It is awarded to a senior nursing student, with consideration given to academics and financial need (must have FAFSA on file with the Office of Financial Aid).
+Complete a VSU General Scholarship Application.